mietek/hack2/readme.md

 Upgrade
 -------

-With every new release, any library links to Hacks should be recompiled against the new version, usually as simple as:
+With every new release, any library links to Hack2 should be recompiled against the new version, usually as simple as:

     cabal install linked_lib --reinstall